 “Young Lust” showed once again that Floyd was more than just “first in space.”
-This Waters/Gilmour song rocks with a funky swagger and has been a rock radio staple since the album was released.
+The song rocks with a bluesy, funky swagger and has been a rock radio staple since the album was released.
 It’s one of just three tracks on the album where David Gilmour was credited as co-writer.

 The song is one of the tracks on Waters’ original demo cassette Bricks In The Wall.
-A brief 0:14 snippet can be heard on the Work In Progress discs of The Wall: Immersion.
+A brief 14 second snippet can be heard on the Work In Progress discs of The Wall: Immersion.
 Like most of the songs on the original demo, this recording is just Roger and an acoustic guitar.
 Basically, the snippet is a tease and shares only the song’s chorus.
 Other than being fleshed out and funked up by the band, the chorus did not change.
 But the sound and overall feel of the song are much different than what eventually made it onto vinyl.

-Parts of the song — the last 43 seconds — was obscured by sound effects consisting of a bit of dialog where Pink phones home.
+The outro of the song — the last 43 seconds — was obscured by sound effects consisting of a bit of dialog where Pink phones home.
 Fortunately, there are some little-known single releases which enable us to hear both the deleted sections and the entire unobscured track.
 On the live version, the phone call was sequenced on its own after the track and the outro was unobscured.

 The Phone Call Home

 The last 43 seconds or so of the album version are obscured with sound effects.
-In the story, while he’s on tour, Pink phones home.
+In the story, while he’s on tour, Pink places an international collect call home.
 Expecting to hear his wife, instead a man answers, says “Hello…” then abruptly hangs up.
 Repeat.
 This actually happened to Roger Waters during the band’s 1977 tour.